 Name of the Educational Programme: Business Administration - Accounting and Audit Awarded Qualification: ბიზნესის ადმინისტრირების ბაკალავრი აღრიცხვასა და დაბეგვრაში/ Bachelor of Business Administration (BBA) in Accounting and taxation Credit Value of the Programme: 180 ECTS Language of Education: English Programme Admission Preconditions: The entrant is enrolled in the bachelor's educational program in accordance with the rules established by the legislation of Georgia - based on the results of the Unified National Examinations.
 One of the compulsory subjects is: Mathematics.
-In addition, the entrant must pass only English in foreign languages at the Unified National Examinations and is required to exceed the 50% + 1.
+In addition, the entrant must pass only English in foreign languages at the Unified National Examinations and is required to exceed the $50\% + 1$.
 A person with a full general education has the right to enroll in a bachelor's degree program.
 Enrollment in cases provided by law is possible in accordance with the rules established by law, without passing the Unified National Examinations.
 Conditions for admission to the program for foreign citizens can be found at the link - https://iro.ibsu.edu.ge/admissions/ The order of the Minister of Education and Science of Georgia No10 / N (4.02.2010) on the "Rules for Transfer from the Higher Education Institution to Other Higher Education Institutions and Approval of Fees" students shall be enrolled in accordance with the mobility rules Purpose of the Programme: The objectives of the Bachelor Program in Accounting and Auditing are: 1.
 To prepare competitive specialists, taking into account the specifics of the field, who will have the appropriate theoretical knowledge and practical skills, so that they can participate in the implementation of various business sectors, including accounting and auditing activities, in accordance with modern requirements. standards at local and international level.

-2. To develop critical thinking and analytical skills in students that will allow them to evaluate current trend in the field and make effect ctive research-based decisions.
-3. To prepare students who will respond to the challenges of a changing business environment and will be abl to integrate into the field of accounting and auditing, following the principles of ethical standards, which will help them in planning and d developing their own careers.
-Learning outcome Knowledge and 1.
-Explains basic concepts, modern terms, concepts and provisions of business understanding administration, management, finance, marketing and accounting and auditing; 2.
+2. To develop critical thinking and analytical skills in students that will allow them to evaluate current trends - ctive research-based decisions. o will respond to the challenges of a changing business environment and will be able of accounting and auditing, following the principles of ethical standards, which will l developing their own careers.
+Knowledge and 1.
+Explains basic concepts, modern terms, concepts and provisions of busic Learning outcome understanding administration, management, finance, marketing and accounting and auditing; 2.
 Describes the infrastructure of the financial and market economy, the fundamentals of financial and management accounting, the fundamentals and methods of financial audit and control, methods of analysis and audit, the legal environment of the organization and ethical principles; 3.
 Discuss the principles of taxation, the importance of tax administration and financial reporting, as well as the principles of using modern information technology, mathematical, quantitative and statistical methods for business research and management; Skill 4.
 Analyzes data on the financial activities of companies or individuals, uses appropriate data processing methods, information technologies, and accounting information systems in the analysis process; 5.
 Prepares accounting documents, calculates taxes and prepares financial statements in accordance with international standards and appropriate normative acts; 6.
-Identifies economic factors affecting a business firm, company, analyzes the market situation and evaluates performance results; 7.
+Identifies economic factors affecting a business firm, company, analyzes the market situation and evaluates performance results;7.
 Evaluates the socio-economic situation of the country, the business environment, current processes in the field of accounting and auditing in order to form appropriate conclusions, in accordance with predetermined guidelines and in compliance with the principles of academic integrity; 8.
-Forms detailed information about business ideas, problems and ways to solve them and establishes connections with industry specialists and stakeholders using modern communication technologies. modern communication technologies.
+Forms detailed information about business ideas, problems and ways to solve them and establishes connections with industry specialists and stakeholders using modern communication technologies.